Do you have any dealers or distributors?

 Regarding the thumbscrews that hold the removable collar: What keeps them from vibrating loose or falling out when packing the drums?

 The thumbscrews are captive and can only be removed with purposeful effort.
-You can’t over-tighten them with just your fingers, a rubber pressure washer keeps them from vibrating loose, and they thread into embedded steel t-nuts.
+You can’t over-tighten them with just your fingers.
+They thread into embedded steel t-nuts and a rubber pressure washer keeps them from vibrating loose.

 What type of tension rods do you use?